 What is fluoride?

-Most water contains some fluoride.
-Water fluoridation is a process where the natural fluoride levels in the water supply are supplemented to an amount that will help protect against tooth decay, or cavities.
+Fluoride is added to water in a process called water fluoridation.
+Natural fluoride levels in the water supply are supplemented to an amount that will help protect against tooth decay or cavities.

 How does fluoride prevent tooth decay?

 Fluoride protects teeth when they first appear and as they develop over time.
 Fluoride bonds with the enamel or surface of teeth, making them more resistant to bacteria and decay.
 It also helps to repair the earliest stages of tooth decay.

 Fluoridation can occur in public, private, and community water supplies and/or wells.
 Water suppliers must test fluoride levels in water.
 All water suppliers should make the test results available to users and the public.
 If you have a private/domestic well, you should have a comprehensive chemical analysis done that includes fluoride testing.

 Fluoride levels in Canadian drinking water have been adjusted for the past 70 years.
 Decades of extensive research shows that water fluoridation is a safe, effective and low-cost way to improve oral health for people of all ages.

 Studies show that children who drink fluoridated water can expect up to 35 per cent less decay than those who drink non-fluoridated water.
 By using fluoridated water, children develop strong teeth.
 As adults, they will have fewer cavities or missing teeth.
 Adults who drink fluoridated water can also expect to have less tooth decay.

 Yes.
 Fluoride has been studied thoroughly as a public health measure and is deemed safe in low doses.

 Since the 1940s, scientific studies have shown that the use of fluoride for oral health has had no harmful effects.